PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   functionality cannot be adequately described within only the docstrings of that functionality.

-* Use title case for page titles (e.g., "Title Case") and sentence case for all other headings (e.g., "Sentence case").
+* Use title case for page titles (e.g., "This is Title Case") and sentence case for all other headings (e.g., "This is sentence case").

 * When the narrative documentation does not index a subpackage (a directory) or module (a :file:`.py` file) with ``automodule``, ``automodapi``, or the like, then it is required to create a stub file for that particular subpackage or module in `docs/api_static`_ .
   Here are the sample contents for a stub file for `plasmapy.particles.atomic`.
 This file would be located at :file:`docs/api_static/plasmapy.particles.atomic.rst`.

   .. code-block:: rst